 The annual Readers’ Choice awards lets South Texas readers vote on their favorite institution of higher education and other categories.
 In 2016, St. Mary’s ended UTSA’s seven-year reign atop the College/University category.

-Niche ranked St. Mary’s second in San Antonio and eighth of 74 state schools.
+Niche ranked St. Mary’s second of colleges in San Antonio and eighth of 74 state schools.
 St. Mary’s was also highly ranked among the Best Catholic Colleges in America (20 of 169), Best Small Colleges in America (75 of 1,024) and Best Value Colleges in America (119 of 1,591).

 Overall, Niche analyzed 2,500 colleges and universities in the United States, graded them and ranked 1,647 – of which StMU stood at No. 211.
 These rankings stem from federal data, but also factor in information from the Brookings Institution as well as student reviews to help get a clearer picture of each school’s quality.